StanfordVL/OmniGibson/docs/getting_started/building_blocks.md

 ??? question annotate "Why macros?"

     Macros enforce global behavior that is consistent within an individual python process but can differ between processes.
-This is useful because globally enabling all of **`OmniGibson`**'s features can cause unecessary slowdowns, and so configuring the macros for your specific use case can optimize performance.
+This is useful because globally enabling all of **`OmniGibson`**'s features can cause unnecessary slowdowns, and so configuring the macros for your specific use case can optimize performance.

     For example, Omniverse provides a so-called `flatcache` feature which provides significant performance boosts, but cannot be used when fluids or soft bodies are present.
 So, we ideally should always have `gm.USE_FLATCACHE=True` unless we have fluids or soft bodies in our environment.